corradodiba/scm-nodets-backend/README.md

   # _NPM commands:_

-   :loop: Run `npm start` to start the distributed server :loop:
+   :loop: Run `npm start` to start the distributed server

    :computer: Run `npm run dev` for a dev server.
 Navigate to http://localhost:3000/.
-The app will automatically reload if you change any of the source files. :computer:
+The app will automatically reload if you change any of the source files.

-   :nut_and_bolt: Run `npm run build` to build the project.
-The build artifacts will be stored in the /build directory. :nut_and_bolt:
+   :hammer: Run `npm run build` to build the project.
+The build artifacts will be stored in the /build directory.

-   :mag_right: Run `npm test` to execute the unit tests via Mocha. :mag:
+   :mag_right: Run `npm test` to execute the unit tests via Mocha.

  # The following list shows how we structured the file system: